Australia–Israel relations: Israeli espionage operations

+2014 to 2018

 A 2014 BBC World Service opinion poll found that 67% of Australians had a negative view of Israel's influence and 24% had a positive view.
 However, Israel was viewed less negatively than in the 2007 survey.
 Of the countries surveyed, only Indonesia and the UK had a greater proportion of their population view Israel negatively.
 No similar survey was conducted to ascertain Israeli perceptions of Australia.

 In December 2016, Foreign Minister Julie Bishop openly distanced Australia from the United States in response to their abstention regarding UNSC Resolution 2334, suggesting that Australia would have voted against the resolution had it been in the Security Council.
 Australia was the only nation to have spoken out against the resolution besides Israel.